nlam-yext/hackathon-health-check/README.md

 1. Make sure you have the Zendesk Command Line Interface (ZCLI) installed.
 2. Run the app locally in your Zendesk instance using `zcli apps:server`.
 3. The app's frontend is located in `assets/iframe.html`.
-All logic is contained within this file for simplicity.put your screenshots down here.]
+All logic is contained within this file for simplicity.